 Aquila, Simmonds says, will be impressive.
 It will have quite a lot of "wow factors".

 The UK curriculum school Aquila is currently being constructed in Wadi Al Safa, a new neighbourhood between Al Ain road and Emirates road.

 It will launch in September 2018 with UK curriculum for the Early Years, Primary and Pre-16 - that is GCSEs, before differentiating into IB Diploma (IBDP) and IB Career Program (IBCP) utilising the UK BTEC as the vocational element of the latter.

-Aquila plans to offer five BTEC courses initially, "more than any other current school" Simmons claims.
+Aquila plans to offer five BTEC courses initially, "more than any other current school" Simmonds claims.